 Do I have to register my protection order in New York in order to get it enforced?

-No. According to federal Law,1 all states, including New York, must enforce an out-of-state protection order.
-It does not have to be entered into the state or federal registry in order to be enforced by a New York police officer, but the officer does need to believe that it is a valid (real) order.2
+According to federal Law,1 all states, including New York, must enforce an out-of-state protection order.
+The NY Family Court Act says that valid order of protection or temporary order of protection issued by a court in another state, territorial, or tribal jurisdiction must be given ”full faith and credit” and enforced under as if it were issued by a NY court.2 It does not have to be entered into the state or federal registry in order to be enforced by a New York police officer, but the officer does need to believe that it is a valid (real) order.3

 1 18 USC § 2265